Certificate Admission Requirements

 Minimum ACT score of 19 or SAT score of 980

-Demonstrated readiness or ability to successfully complete college level coursework as demonstrated through high school grade point average, college grade point average, and SAT/ACT scores.
+Demonstrated readiness or ability to successfully complete college-level coursework as demonstrated through high school grade point average, college grade point average, and SAT/ACT score.

 * Higher GPA may be required for some programs.
-The Bachelor of Science in Nursing -- Accelerated and the Bachelor of Science in Medical and Life Sciences have a higher GPA requirement of 3.0 on a 4.0 scale, and the Bachelor of Science in Medical and Life Sciences has a higher SAT (composite of 1100) and ACT (minimum 22) test score requirement.
+The Bachelor of Science in Nursing -- Accelerated has a higher GPA requirement of 3.0 on a 4.0 scale.
 Please refer to department specific admission criteria in the Academic section of the Catalog.

 Transfer Student Application Requirements for Students with Earned Credit Hours